-In compliance with Title VIII, section 810 of the Alaska National Interest Lands Conservation Act (ANILCA), this section evaluates potential subsistence restrictions which could result from construction of a new cabin to support commercial fishing activity in Glacier Bay National Preserve.
+In compliance with Title VIII, section 810 of the Alaska National Interest Lands Conservation Act (ANILCA), this section evaluates potential subsistence restrictions which could result from the proposed designation of ORV trails and routes in Glacier Bay National Preserve.
 This analysis does not evaluate State authorized subsistence use and activities on adjacent private, borough, or state lands.